Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
-A compiler for a new programming language.
+A compiler for a programming language.

 - Good for your every day scripting needs.
 - Useful for visualizing data structures, programs...?